ChrisHandley/intro-to-python-flask/index.md

 **data analysis**.

 ### Molecular Properties
-We are studying **molecular properities** for similar molecules to find correlations and make predictions about reactions based upon their properties.
+We are studying **molecular features** for similar molecules to find correlations and make predictions about reactions based upon their properties.

-There are 343 molecules, each with 17 properties of interest and a further value which is a measure of the preference of the reaction.
+There are 343 molecules, each with 17 features of interest and a further value which is a measure of the preference of the reaction.

 To see how these properties are correlated we will;